 - 1 oz Aronia Berry Simple Syrup

-- Combine all ingredients in a shaker.
+Combine all ingredients in a shaker.

-- Fill shaker with ice.
+Fill shaker with ice.

-- Shake and strain into a rocks glass over ice.
+Shake and Strain into a rocks glass over ice.

-- Combine all ingredients in a shaker.
+Combine all ingredients in a shaker.

-- Dry shake to emulsify the egg.
+Dry shake to emulsify the egg.

-- Add ice and shake vigorously to create a thick foam.
+Add ice and shake vigorously to create a thick foam.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!

-If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
+If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post).
+Don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!